 Pregnant workers are one of these protected classes.
-And recently, several employers declared their support for a new law protecting pregnant workers.

 Both federal and California laws prohibit pregnancy discrimination.
 State law specifically bans employers from letting a worker’s pregnancy impact any employment decisions, including: